 Only two seats; even less cargo space than a regular Mini; can get pricey when loaded with options

-The Mini Cooper Coupe comes in three available trim levels.
-There's a base model, called simply the Coupe, a mid-level Cooper S Coupe and a high-performance John Cooper Works model.
+The MINI Cooper Coupe comes in three available trim levels.
+There's a base model, called simply the Coupe, a midlevel Cooper S Coupe and a high-performance John Cooper Works (JCW) model.

-Drivers who choose the base-level Coupe ($22,500) get 16-inch alloy wheels and basic power accessories such as windows, mirrors, locks and keyless entry.
-The Coupe also includes standard "leatherette" upholstery, along with iPod and USB connectivity.
+Drivers who choose the base-level Cooper Coupe ($22,900) get 16-inch alloy wheels and basic power accessories, such as windows, mirrors, locks and keyless entry, along with newly standard automatic climate control and rain-sensing wipers.
+The Coupe also includes standard leatherette upholstery and iPod and USB connectivity.
 A 121-hp 1.6-liter engine is standard.

-Upgrade to the Cooper S Coupe ($25,700) and you get a turbocharged version of the base model's engine, which is good for 181 hp.
-Other upgrades include fog lights, firmer sport suspension, sport seats and sport pedals.
+Upgrade to the Cooper S Coupe ($26,200), and you get a turbocharged version of the base model's engine, which is good for 181 hp.
+Other upgrades include fog lights, a firmer sport suspension, sport seats and sport pedals.

-Topping the range is the John Cooper Works ($32,400), which boosts power to 208 hp.
-It also features even firmer sport suspension, an aerodynamic bodykit, 17-in wheels and strong Brembo brakes.
+Topping the range is the John Cooper Works trim ($32,800), which boosts power to 208 horses.
+It also features an even firmer sport suspension, an aerodynamic body kit, 17-in wheels and strong Brembo brakes.

 While those prices may not seem so bad, the Cooper Coupe's biggest problem is that so many features are relegated to the options list.
-There's a Cold Weather Package with heated seats and heater mirrors; a Premium Package with keyless ignition, automatic headlights and automatic climate control; a Technology Package with the Mini Connected smartphone integration system, rear parking sensors and an upgraded sound system; and a Sport Package, which adds larger wheels, sport seats and sport-tuned traction control.
-Like most MINI models, the Cooper Coupe also offers a long list of color options.
-And an automatic transmission is $1,250 extra.
+There's a Cold Weather package with heated seats and heater mirrors; a Premium package with keyless ignition and automatic headlights; a Technology package with the Mini Connected smartphone integration system, rear parking sensors and an upgraded sound system; and a Sport package, which adds larger wheels, sport seats and sport-tuned traction control.
+Like most Mini models, the Cooper Coupe also offers a long list of color options.
+An automatic transmission is $1,250 extra.

 |Basic||4 Years/50,000 Miles|